Retention policies

 • Delete older than: Define length for the retention: x Days/Weeks/Months/Years from the date when the users were deleted from Microsoft 365.
 Minimum retention value for deleted users is 7 days.

-• Use the Calculate effect option to estimate the amount of data that will be deleted based on the current retention policy settings.
+• Option: Use the Calculate effect option to estimate the amount of data that will be deleted immediately based on the current retention policy settings.

 EXAMPLE: Remove Deleted Users & Their Data

 By enforcing the policy shown below, user accounts deleted from the organization's Microsoft 365 tenant more than 180 days ago will also be removed from the backup, along with all their data.
-This policy applies to all Entra ID groups within the organization.
+This policy applies to all users within the organization's tenant.

 Note